 The fair value of our financial instruments including cash, accounts receivables, loan receivable, accounts payable and CEBA loan payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
-The fair value of the Company's investment securities, which are not publicly traded, was estimated using the price of recent or in-progress funding involving significant financing from external investors.
+The fair value of our investment securities which are publicly traded is based on the trading value of the securities, less an applicable discount, to reflect trading restrictions on the shares we hold.
 The fair value of our convertible debentures (net of issue costs) is based on the effective rate method with the residual balance allocated to the conversion component in equity.